 With the collected data, we find three main results.
 First, we find that resistant strains are generally less diverse than susceptible strains.
-Second, we observe that in all cases there were at least several different sequence types amongst the resistant strains, which suggests that we are dealing here with soft sweeps rather than hard sweeps.
+Second, we observe that in all cases there were at least several different sequence types amongst the resistant strains, which suggests that resistance has been acquired multiple times and we are dealing here with soft sweeps rather than hard sweeps.
 Finally, we find that diversity of resistant strains is affected by how rare the specific resistance is – rarer resistance is associated with lower diversity.

 Methods